BlairCurrey/trpc-koa-adapter/README.md

   );
   ```

-For `@koa/bodyparser` only, you can use the [`patchNode` option](https://github.com/koajs/bodyparser?tab=readme-ov-file#options) to patch the body on the request, which trpc can use instead of the raw body:
+For `@koa/bodyparser` only, you can use the [`patchNode` option](https://github.com/koajs/bodyparser?tab=readme-ov-file#options) to patch the body on the request, which tRPC can use instead of the raw body:

 ```ts
 const app = new Koa();